-You’ll continue on to the Aurora Camp, where a camp fire will be made in a Lappish tepee and hot drinks and snacks will be served; hopefully the Aurora will make an appearance for you tonight.
-If there is time, you may also visit Paatsjoki River Bridge, a place which features in many a glorious Aurora image.
+You’ll continue on to the Aurora Camp, where a campfire will be made in a Lappish tepee and hot drinks and snacks will be served; hopefully the Aurora will make an appearance for you tonight.
+If there is time, you may also visit Paatsjoki River Bridge, a place that features in many a glorious Aurora image.

 Group size: 1-24 (approximately)

-Available: Monday to Sunday at 8.00 pm from December until mid-April.
+Available: Monday to Sunday at 8.00 pm from December until March.
 Please note that the time may vary throughout the season.

 Duration: 4 hours (approximately)

 Visit to a husky farm and wheeled sleigh ride

 Huskies are synonymous with the Arctic and this activity is particularly popular here at the Aurora Zone.
 Very rarely will you witness such excitement amongst dogs as when you first enter the vicinity to prepare for a sleigh ride.
 Their eagerness is infectious and displayed with some pretty happy (and loud) howls and barks.